scalikejdbc/scalikejdbc-cookbook/en/02_quicktour.md

 ## Conclusion

-That's it for a quick tour of ScalikeJDBC.
-I hope you got an image of how to use the library, although there are parts I could not cover.
+That's all for the quick tour of ScalikeJDBC.
+I hope you got an idea on how to use the library, although there are parts I could not cover.

-With its few implicit rules and symbolic descriptions, ScalikeJDBC makes it easy to understand by a first look.
+With its few implicit rules and symbolic expressions, ScalikeJDBC makes it easy to understand by a first look.
 Also, it does not require many things to learn in order to master.
 What is needed as a prerequisite is a basic knowledge of Scala and JDBC.

 Here I showed a sample to run SQL with ScalikeJDBC.
 I will go on with more detailed explanations about each of the features in the following sections.